 According to the Global Economic Crime and Fraud Survey 2020 conducted by the PricewaterhouseCoopers (PwC), 21% of businesses in the Philippines reported being asked to pay a bribe, while 14% believed they had lost business to a competitor who paid bribes.
-In the extractive sector, the Philippines has made considerable progress on accountability since joining the Extractive Industry Transparency Initiative (EITI) in 2013, becoming the first country to have achieved satisfactory progress against all EITI standards.
+In the extractive sector, the Philippines has made considerable progress on accountability since joining the Extractive Industries Transparency Initiative (EITI) in 2013, becoming the first country to have achieved satisfactory progress against the 2016 EITI Standards.